tml3nr/RuneOS-1/README.md

 ```

 **Reboot**
-- Plug in the USB drive.
-- All data in this drive will be deleted.
+- Plug in the USB drive. **Warning** All data in this drive will be deleted.
 ```sh
 # format usb drive
 umount -l /dev/sda1